|Nutrition Facts (per serving)|

 Gather the ingredients for the shrimp.

-Heat the olive oil on high heat in a large skillet.
+Heat the oil on medium-high heat in a large skillet.
+Pat the shrimp dry with paper towels.
 Season the shrimp with the salt and pepper.

 Turn the heat to medium-low.
-Add 2 tablespoons of the butter to the pan and add the minced garlic.
-Sauté until fragrant, about 1 minute.
+Add 2 tablespoons of butter to the pan.
+When the butter melts, add the minced garlic and sauté until fragrant, about 30 seconds.

 Make the Risotto

 Gather the ingredients for the risotto.

-Heat the chicken stock in another small saucepan.
+Heat the chicken stock in a small saucepan until hot, about 5 minutes.

-Heat the olive oil and 2 tablespoons of the butter in the large skillet.
+Meanwhile, heat the oil and 2 tablespoons of butter in a medium saucepan on medium-low heat.

 Once the butter has melted, add the shallots and garlic.
-Sauté on medium-low heat until the shallots are translucent, about 2 minutes.
+Sauté until the shallots are translucent and the garlic is fragrant, about 2 minutes.

-Add the Arborio rice and toss to coat in the oil and butter.
-Sauté until the rice is very lightly browned.
+Add the rice and toss to coat.
+Raise the heat to medium and sauté until the rice is lightly toasted, about 4 minutes.

-Add a ladleful of the hot stock and stir until the stock is absorbed.
-Repeat, adding a ladle or two of stock at a time, until the rice is al dente, and you have used most of (or all of) the stock.
-This will take about 20 minutes.
-The rice will be creamy.
+Add a ladleful of the hot stock, stirring continuously until the stock is absorbed into the rice.
+Repeat, adding a ladle of stock at a time, until the rice is creamy and al dente, and you have used most or all of the stock, about 25 minutes.

-Heat the shrimp sauce until simmering.
-Toss the shrimp into the sauce to warm them back up.
+Reheat the shrimp sauce on medium heat until simmering.
+Toss the shrimp into the sauce to warm them back up, about 1 minute.

 Ladle the risotto into warm bowls and top with an equal amount of shrimp and sauce.
-Top with more Parmesan cheese and chopped parsley.
+Top with more Parmesan cheese and chopped parsley, if desired.

 Serve immediately with a glass of white wine.